ProtoSchool/protoschool.github.io/src/lessons/Blog/03-exercise.md

-Insert those new tag objects into IPLD via `ipfs.dag.put()` and return the two resulting CIDs as an array.
+Insert those new tag objects into IPFS via `ipfs.dag.put()` and return the two resulting CIDs as an array.